Case Studies

 GARY ULLOM

 Gary was an easygoing man, whose quick wit and playful spirit easily filled a room with warmth.
-Throughout life, he was a sports and nature enthusiast and a lover of learning.
-Yet, nothing was more important to him than his family and his faith.
+Nothing was more important to him than his family and his faith.
 Gary played the game of life so well, yet it was a game cut short before its final inning.
-Gary’s opponent, Lewy Body Dementia, slowly robbed Gary of reality and robbed his family of his incredible presence, at first mentally and at last physically.
+Gary’s opponent, Lewy Body Dementia, slowly robbed him of reality and robbed his family of his incredible presence, at first mentally and at last physically.

 GARY WEITZEL

-After college and 10 years in the Air Force, Gary joined a commercial airline where he progressed to Captain, flying 747s to all points in Asia.
+After college and 10 years in the Air Force, Gary joined a commercial airline where he progressed to captain, flying 747s to all points in Asia.
 Pilots retire at 60, and Gary returned to farming.
-Within 5 years he showed memory loss and symptoms of parkinsonism.
+Within five years, he showed memory loss and symptoms of parkinsonism.
 After months of unsuccessful doctor visits, a neurologist finally diagnosed Lewy Body Dementia (LBD) at age 66.

 As the disease progressed, memories of places, names, and events disappeared.
 Next was how to dress, use eating utensils, and find his room.
 Hallucinations were a problem every afternoon; nightmares at night.
 Finally, Gary lost the capacity to speak and, after a year in assisted living, passed away of pneumonia at age 77.